CLS Knights Indonesia

-BTN CLS Knights Indonesia is a basketball club based in Surabaya, East Java, Indonesia that plays in the ASEAN Basketball League.
+BTN CLS Knights Indonesia is a basketball club based in Surabaya, East Java, Indonesia that formerly played in the ASEAN Basketball League (ABL) and the Indonesian Basketball League (IBL).
 Their home games are played at GOR Kertajaya Surabaya.

-They dissolved in 2019 to focus on developing their junior team, which consist of varsity players under the age of 21.
-In 2022 the team joined Malaysia's Basketball Development League under the name BBM Vikings Warriors.
+They dissolved in 2019 to focus on developing their youth team and academy, which consists of under-18 players.
+In 2022, CLS joined Malaysia's Basketball Development League under the name BBM Vikings Warriors with their under-22 players.